oschl-git/jecna-wa-certificates/answers/ADFo.md

 	- **Automatic Row Processing**
 	- **Automatic Row Fetch**

-- A computation is a logic that assigns values to a single item?
+- A computation is a logic that assigns values to a single item.
+True or False?

 	- **True**